solana-foundation/developer-content/docs/programs/deploying.md

 realize that they stored a good chunk of SOL in a forgotten buffer account from an earlier deploy.

-> As of slot `103,089,804` on `mainnet-beta` there are 276 abandoned buffer
-> accounts that could be reclaimed!

 Developers can check if they own any abandoned buffer accounts by using the Solana CLI: